ericmj/IronLua/README.md

 `clrpow = clr.method(math,'Pow')`

 ###clr.setvalue
 Sets the value of a property or field on either a static or instance CLR object.
-This is required if you want to set a value on a static object, however you can make use of the standard Lua member accessors to do this on an instance object.
+This is simply the backing method behind how IronLua handles setting index and member values on CLR types.
+You can also use the standard Lua syntax to set values on these objects.

 **Example**
 `clr.setvalue(obj,'Field',value)`

 ###clr.getvalue
 Gets the value of a property or field on either a static or instance CLR object.
-This is required if you want to get a value on a static object, however you can make use of the standard Lua member accessors to do this on an instance object.
+This is simply the backing method behind how IronLua handles getting index and member values on CLR types.
+You can also use the standard Lua syntax to get values on these objects.

 **Example**
 `clr.getvalue(obj,'Field')`